carlio/django-flows/README.md

 At each point, there are several options, each of which could branch into more options, which could have sub-options, and so on.

+Each of these branches are subsets of functionality which standalone, too.
+Entering your credit card information is a piece of functionality, just as 'choose a payment method' is. `django-flows` seeks to decouple these pieces so that they are reusable, and enable these pieces to be interchanged, reordered and mixed together in flows at will.

 Concepts
 ========